 Slovakia seemed the perfect place for wild camping though, with lots of land that looked unowned and unused.
-Just beware, they do have bears there, and on our one night wild camping we had a visit from a wildcat.
+Just beware, they do have bears in Slovakia, and on one night wild camping we had a visit from a wildcat.

-Villages were better kept up, houses were larger, and people seemed to be out spending their disposable income.
+Villages are better kept up, houses are larger, and people seem to be out spending their disposable income.

 In contrast, most Slovakians tended to be closed off and rarely seemed the least bit happy to see us.
 One day, we wandered along a fishing lake surrounded by fishermen and their families, and despite our best efforts to smile and seem friendly, not a single smile was returned.

 Many Slovakians have mastered the fine art of the disgusted sneer, which was aimed at us from time to time.
 We still don’t know if they were aiming their nasty looks at us, or if they have a national case of resting bitch face.
 Either way, we often felt unwelcome!

 Most foreigners don’t really know anything about Slovenia, so the places we went, with the exception of Postonja caves, seemed more set up for locals than tourists, and we felt like we got to experience the “real” country.

 In the cities, almost everyone we encountered spoke at least a little English, but outside of cities, German was the most common second language.
-We felt like we ended up learning more German than Slovene before we left.
+We ended up learning more German than Slovene before we left.

 English is spoken widely enough that it was never a problem asking for what we needed, or finding things, but it was rare to meet someone in the countryside who spoke enough English to carry on a conversation with us.

 In Slovenia, the roads were comparable to Italy.
 That is, not very good.
-On the other hand, the cars were the nicests (and least smelly) we’ve seen in Europe so far.
+On the other hand, the cars were the nicest (and least smelly) we’ve seen in Europe so far.
 Go figure.

 Most of the roads we took were pretty devoid of traffic, so we found the riding to be easy.
 In busier places, there were almost always bike paths painted on the wide, smooth sidewalks.
 The network of bike paths in Ljubljana was amazing, and took us everywhere we need to go in and out of the city.